amantamboli/studitalk/README.md

 # Web Based Chat Application

-Motive of this chat application is to bring similar interest students closer.
-Many students faces difficulties to solve their doubts. and most of the students afraid to ask questions to teachers or they shy to do so.
-This application allows students to interact with similar interest students.
-User of this appliaction need to put preference(interest) to start chat with same preference students.
-User need to create an account to use this appliaction.
+The primary goal of this chat application is to connect students with similar interests, fostering a supportive and engaging environment.
+Many students encounter challenges when seeking answers to their doubts, often hesitating to approach teachers directly.
+This application addresses that issue by allowing students to interact with peers who share their interests.
+Users can specify their preferences or interests to initiate chats with like-minded students.
+To utilize this application, users are required to create an account, enabling them to access its features and connect with others.
+By facilitating communication among students, this application aims to create a platform where knowledge-sharing and learning thrive.

 ## Features